10 Best Types Of Push-Ups For Women And Their Benefits

 Anaïs Schlienger, a blogger, writes, “After two weeks only of doing push-ups every day, I had gained more arm muscle than I ever did at the gym.
 My biceps got shaped, and stronger.
 My triceps and my chest too.”
 She goes on to share her experience of doing 100 push-ups every day for a month and emphasized how push-ups helped her build upper-body strength, gain muscle, improve confidence, and develop defined abs (i).

-These are the 10 push-up exercises for women (and anyone).
+These are the 10 push-up exercises for women and they are the perfect for no equipment workouts at home.
 But before you start off, here are a few important points to keep in mind.

 Points To Remember